kencoken/enceval-toolkit/README.md

     encoder.norm_type = 'l1' or 'l2'
     pooler.subbin_norm_type = 'l1' or 'l2'

-vii.
-VERSION HISTORY
+Version History
 -------------------------

+* Version 1.2 - (14 June 2013) Bugfix release
-Version 1.1 - (16 July 2012) Added support for Fisher kernel, bugfixes
+* Version 1.1 - (16 July 2012) Added support for Fisher kernel, bugfixes
-Version 1.0 - (7 November 2011) Initial release
+* Version 1.0 - (7 November 2011) Initial release

-viii.
-GMM-FISHER LIBRARY
+GMM-Fisher Library
 -------------------------

-The code used to train GMM vocabularies and compute the Fisher kernel encoding is provided by the 'GMM-Fisher' sublibrary, found in the 'lib/gmm-fisher/' subdirectory.
+The code used to train GMM vocabularies and compute the Fisher kernel encoding is provided by the 'GMM-Fisher' sublibrary, found in the `lib/gmm-fisher/` subdirectory.
 This is a standalone C++ library contributed kindly by Jorge Sánchez.
 Thanks to both him and Florent Perronnin for their invaluable help and advice on getting this part of the toolkit up and running.

-ix.
-ACKNOWLEDGEMENTS
+Acknowledgements
 -------------------------

 Thanks also to Karen Simonyan for doing a very thorough job of testing